invertebrate/Code_puzzle/README.md

 The first stage is meant to be a simple puzzle game that has the player write a sequence of inputs as "code" for the player object to perform.
 The long term vision is to make a "hacking" game where the player controls the game with simplified commands and scripts trying to beat imaginary cyber security implementations.

 This project uses lua library binaries.
-Please read the lua library copyright notice for details.
+Please read the lua_copyright_notice file for details.